openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 #.
 Applies all the initial Django migrations.
 This gets your database ready to
    use the new Django 1.8 migration mechanism.

 #.
+Runs the forum migration again.
+This is to process any discussion topics
+   that may have been created during the running of the script.

+#.
 Updates edx-platform to the desired final version.

 #.
 Runs Django database migrations.